bwalding/paperless-migration/README.md

 If the target already exists, skip the file.
 We will assume that the attributes are correct once the upload is done.
 This might be a bad assumption.

 ### Move

 Upload each file, setting all attributes on the target file.

-Include the UUID from the MSPL environment so we can find the location of the file on the target side.
+Include the ID from the MSPL receipt (`Z_PK`) so we can find the location of the file on the target side.

 ### Attributes